cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 ## Remove older versions of Office when you upgrade

-It's recommended that you uninstall any previous versions of Office before installing Microsoft 365 Apps on a device.
-This is especially important for MSI-based installations of Office, which need to be removed before upgrading.
-You can remove these older versions of Office at the same time that you're installing Microsoft 365 Apps.
+To ensure a smooth installation of Microsoft 365 Apps, it's recommended to uninstall any previous versions of Office on the device.
+This step is particularly important for MSI-based installations, which must be removed before installing Microsoft 365 Apps to avoid potential conflicts.
+For more information on removing MSI-based Office versions, see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](../deploy/upgrade-from-msi-version.md).

-If you're upgrading from a Click-to-Run version like Office 2016 or Office 2019, the upgrade process is more straightforward because both versions use the same installation technology.
-The Microsoft 365 Apps installer will handle the upgrade automatically without the need for manual uninstallation.
+If you're upgrading from a Click-to-Run version, such as Office 2016 or Office 2019, the process is simpler because both versions use the same installation technology.
+The Microsoft 365 Apps installer handles the upgrade automatically, without needing you to manually uninstall the previous version.

-For MSI-based installations, it's importatn to remove them before installing Microsoft 365 Apps to prevent conflicts.
-For more information on how to remove MSI-based versions of Office, see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](../deploy/upgrade-from-msi-version.md).

 ## Upgrade to newer versions of Project and Visio